readthedocs/blog/2022-war-in-ukraine.rst

 and other missions aimed at humanitarian aid for Ukraine.
 If you can donate to help provide humanitarian aid, please do.

-At Read the Docs, we are hoping that peace is restored as quickly as possible.
+We are hoping that peace is restored as quickly as possible.